Misinto

 Misinto is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, located about 25 km northwest of Milan.

 Misinto borders the following municipalities: Lentate sul Seveso, Lazzate, Rovellasca, Rovello Porro, Cogliate.

+Geography of the territory

+Located in the northern part of the Groane Park, a forest of regional importance that extends between many municipalities in the area, Misinto is located in the highest part of the Po Valley, halfway between Milan and Como.
+For major services we generally turn to Saronno, a municipality in the province of Varese.

+The closest river is the Seveso which passes through Lentate and the Lura stream which flows through Rovellasca.
+The town is mainly flat, with the center slightly raised.
+It is surrounded by cultivated fields to the south and west, while to the east it communicates with the Groane Park.
+To the north it borders the municipality of Lazzate.

+Misinto is, as the crow flies, 17 km from Monza, approximately 24 km from Milan and 16 km from Como.

 History

 Autonomous municipality since the Middle Ages, during the Napoleonic reign it was briefly aggregated to Lazzate and then to Lentate.
 With the unification of Italy the parties were reversed, because in 1869 it was Misinto who annexed Lazzate, only to lose it in 1905.

 The municipal coat of arms was granted by royal decree of 20 December 1932.

 «Blue to the pine plant, placed on arid ground, juxtaposed by the natural heather plant; with silver head, to the black eagle, crowned with the field.
 Commune exterior ornaments.

 The pine and the heather, typical plants of the heath, represent the partly wooded and partly barren landscape of the territory of the Municipality of Misinto.
 The black eagle in the silver head is taken from the coat of arms of the noble Milanese family of Carcassola [6], which in 1538 had become the owner of the fiefdom of the parish church of Seveso, of which Misinto was part at that time.

 The banner is a white cloth with the municipality's coat of arms in the centre.